Prag8855/aab/content/guides/moving-out.md

 ### Return the keys

 You must give your apartment keys back to your landlord.
 There should be as many keys as when you moved in.
+If you [made copies of your keys](/guides/key-copies), you must give back all the copies too.

 ### Read the electricity meter